gallottaj/rails-exercise-joseph-gallotta/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A simple Rails application that serves data about people and their organizations.

-* Ruby version
+* Ruby 2.5.1

-* System dependencies

-* Configuration

 * Database creation